broadinstitute/cromwell/docs/developers/Centaur.md

 Each test case file is a HOCON file with the following structure:
 ```
 name: NAME  // Required: Name of the test
-testFormat: TESTFORMAT // Required: One of WorkflowSuccessTest, WorkflowFailureTest
+testFormat: TESTFORMAT // Required: One of WorkflowSuccessTest, WorkflowFailureTest, runtwiceexpectingcallcaching
 backends: [BACKENDNAME1, BACKENDNAME2, ...] // Optional list of backends.
 If supplied, this test will be ignored if these backends are not supported by the Cromwell server
 basePath: /an/optional/field  // Optional, location for the files {} entries to be found relative to
 tags: [ "any", "custom", "tags" ]  // Optional, a set of custom tags to apply to this test